erolapons/my-repo/README.md

 # my-repo

-Hello, this is a fun workshop.
+Hello, this is not a fun workshop.

+Cloning is hard.